Member state of the European Union: List

-Former member states
+Former member state

 Outermost regions

 There are a number of overseas member state territories which are legally part of the EU, but have certain exemptions based on their remoteness; see Overseas Countries and Territories Association.
 These "outermost regions" have partial application of EU law and in some cases are outside of Schengen or the EU VAT area—however they are legally within the EU.
 They all use the euro as their currency.

 Abbreviations

 Abbreviations have been used as a shorthand way of grouping countries by their date of accession.